breeze-ventilator/covid19-ventilator/software/README.md

 # Software
+The software is composed of the firmware that runs on an Arduino Mega and the interface that runs on a Raspberry Pi 4.
+The two components communicate via the serial port.

 ## Firmware for Arduino
 The Arduino firmware has several components:
 * `Controller` controls the blower fan (`BlowerControl`) using PID, the alarm (`AlarmControl`), the battery charging (`BatteryChargingControl`), the oxygen intake (`OxygenControl`), and the air intake (`AirIntake`)